African-American Film Critics Association: Special programs

-Scandal
+In 2023, the AAFCA partnered with the British Academy of Film and Television Arts to present "The Struggle to be Seen" a series of panels on challenges faced by Black industry professionals.

+2009 scandal

 In 2009, the big winner at the African American Film Critics Association was Precious: Based on the Novel "Push" by Sapphire.
 The adaption won best picture, best director, best screenplay, and best supporting actress.
 The film's star, Gabourey Sidibe, did not win best actress, in favor of Nicole Beharie from American Violet.

 After the awards, gossip blogger Roger Friedman of The Hollywood Reporter reported the tally had been manipulated by the group's president, Gil Robertson IV.
 Friedman posed that Robertson was to receive a bribe in the form of a donation from the producers affiliated with American Violet.

 The issue sparked infighting among the group leading to a splintering.
 Three founding members of the AAFCA—Shawn Edwards of FOX-TV, Wilson Morales of Blackfilm.com/AOL Blackvoices, and Mike Sargent WBAI-FM/Tor.com—withdrew and created a new group, the Black Film Critics Circle.
 The new group includes five other former AAFCA members and officially debuted in February 2010.
 In the founding announcement, the Black Film Critics Circle made known that they were going to "maintain the integrity of a true critics organization".